 Benefits of “Ganrikisha” known only to specific people

-At that time, I didn’t know anything about “Ganrikisha”, but I happened to meet them when I climbed Mt.
-Inari while I was being treated for illness.
+At that time, I didn’t know about “Ganrikisha” at all, but I happened to climb Mt.
+Inari while I was recovering.

 I was drawn in and received God’s message.

 After visiting the shrine, I pulled out an omikuji, and the result was “good luck after bad luck.”
 Misatoshi wrote things like, “Rewarding the whirlpool of blood caused by my past actions”, “Renewing my mind and putting up with it for a while”, and “I’ll get better after that”.